Spread the love

 When did Justin convert to Christianity?
 This is thought to have happened in Ephesus around 130 AD.
 He was given a warm welcome into the Christian congregation.

 Why was Justin’s conduct, after his conversion, somewhat unusual?
-He raised a few eyebrows by his conduct as a new believer.
-Instead of staying with his fellow Christians, Justin continued to meet with his fellow philosophers at the Temple grounds.
+He raised a few eyebrows from others by his conduct as a new believer.
+Instead of remaining with his fellow Christians, Justin continued to meet with his fellow philosophers in the Temple grounds.
 He kept all his old friendships and ran with the same crowd.
+JUSTIN REMAINED ENGAGED WITH THE CULTURE!

 Why did Justin do this?
 Justin was an apologist.
-He became a defender of the faith, a philosophical evangelist.
+He became a defender of the faith as a philosophical evangelist.
 Justin seemed to have the desire to see his own people, his fellow philosophers, and to bring the knowledge of the truth to them.

 What is the significance of this temple area?
 Such places were where the philosophers of the day plied their trade.
 Groups of them could always be found arguing on the steps of every pagan shrine in the Empire.
 On this particular day, Justin drew the attention of Trypho, a Hellenized rabbi.
 These competing viewpoints all met here on equal terms, debating philosophy.